Active Self-Semi-Supervised Learning for Few Labeled Samples: Experiments

 \subsubsection{Ablation Experiment of Framework}

 Ablation experiments were performed in the CIFAR-10 with 10 labels.
-We evaluate two components of our method: active labeled set selection and PPL warm-up.
+We maintained the same hyper-parameters, except for reducing the total training iterations to 112$\times$2304, equivalent to 2304 epochs.
+Two components of our method are evaluated: active labeled set selection and PPL.
 The results are shown in Table~\ref{table: ablation}.
-(1) When we have few labels, the active sampling strategy produces semi-supervised training results with higher accuracy more stably.
-(2) Guiding semi-supervised training with $y_{prior}$ early on improves model performance regardless of whether labeled samples are selected by the proposed strategy.
-This confirms our claim that a better starting point for semi-supervised training can improve model performance.
+(1) When working with a limited number of labels, the active learning component yields more stable and accurate results in semi-supervised training.
+(2) Whether for randomly selected or actively chosen annotated samples, the use of PPL significantly improves the performance of semi-supervised learning.